 Senior citizens face many serious problems when driving.
 Aging slows reaction times and reduces vision, especially at night.
-As a result, drivers over the age of 70, and especially those 85 and older, have the highest rate of fatal accidents in the United States.
+As a result, drivers over the age of 70, especially those 85 and older, have the highest rate of fatal accidents in the United States.
 In 2018, nearly 7,700 older adults (age 65+) died in traffic crashes, while around 250,000 were injured.
 Almost 700 seniors per day are injured due to traffic crashes.
 As a caregiver, be alert for these early warning indicators that an elderly loved one may be unfit to drive, and it may be time to hire senior care to take over driving duties for your loved one.

 Seniors may find the loss of independence associated with the inability to drive frustrating and isolating.

 To ensure that your loved one is safe behind the wheel and assure others’ safety on the road, be aware of these potential problems.
 If possible, talk about them in advance and discuss alternate transportation options that allow seniors to maintain some independence and travel wherever they need to go.
 Local senior centers may have shuttles, or a neighbor could offer some assistance if you are too far away or otherwise unable to drive them.
 A senior care service can also provide transportation to doctor visits and more on a regular basis.

 Neighborly Home Care offers excellent senior care in Delaware and Pennsylvania.
 Through a suite of in-home services, Neighborly Home Care’s trained professionals provide supplemental support that increases the quality of life for your loved ones and helps to keep them safe.
 Senior driving services from Neighborly Home Care ensure that your elderly family members can make every doctor’s appointment, attend every social engagement, and complete every errand, even when you are unavailable to do the driving yourself.